link89/oh-my-batch/doc/thinking-in-omb.md

 }
 ```

+This checks for `task-name.done`.
-This checks whether `task-name.done` exists.
-If not, it runs the block.
-If the block succeeds, it creates the file to
+If the file is missing, the block runs; if the block succeeds, the marker file is created.
-indicate the task is complete.
-The next time the script runs, it will skip the task if the file exists.

-An improved version:
+On the next run, the task is skipped.

+It is often useful to log skipped tasks:

 ```bash
 [ -f task-name.done ] && echo "skip <task-name>"  || {